 DENONCOURT, J., 2019.
 Companies and UN 2030 Sustainable Development Goal 9 Industry, Innovation and Infrastructure.
 Journal of Corporate Law Studies.
 ISSN 1473-5970

 DENONCOURT, J., 2018.
 Intellectual property, finance and corporate governance.
 Routledge research in intellectual property .
 Abingdon: Routledge.
 ISBN 9781138186255

 DENONCOURT, J., 2017.
 IP debt finance and SMEs: trends and initiatives from around the world.
 In: T. KONO, ed., Security interests in intellectual property in a global context.
 Singapore: Springer, pp. 1-38.
 ISBN 9789811054143

 DENONCOURT, J., 2016.
 True and fair intellectual property information: a corporate governance issue.
 Journal of Business Law (1), pp. 47-72.
 ISSN 0021-9460

 DENONCOURT, J., 2013.
 Reform to the UK company registration of charges scheme, The Companies Act 2006 (amendment of Part 25) Regulations 2013 (SI 2013/600).
 Nottingham Law Journal, 22, pp. 138-140.
 ISSN 0965-0660

 DENONCOURT, J., 2013.
 Using film to enhance intellectual property law education: the social network.
 European Journal of Law and Technology, 4 (1).
 ISSN 2042-115X

 DENONCOURT, J., 2012.
 The impact of the America Invents Act on the United Kingdom: ‘First to File’ rules.
 Nottingham Law Journal, 21, pp. 133-135.
 ISSN 0965-0660

 - Intellectual property (IP) rights

-- IP awareness and education
+- IP finance